uk-gov-mirror/companieshouse.psc-discrepancies.web.ch.gov.uk/README.md

 ### Redis set-up

 - Install and configure Redis on Mac OS X via Homebrew: `brew install redis`
 - Start Redis server with: `brew services start redis`.
-This will run Redis on default port is `6379` on `127.0.0.1`
+This will run Redis on default port `6379` on `127.0.0.1`
 - Test if Redis server is running by typing the command: `redis-cli ping`.
 If it replies with `PONG`, then it's good to go!
 - Stop Redis server using brew: `brew services stop redis`